-- Inventory Days Outstanding: 87, down from 89 previous quarter
+- Inventory Days Outstanding: 92 in line with previous quarter

-Originally a temperature sensor control maker and part of Texas Instruments for 60 years, before eventually being spun out, Sensata Technology Holdings (NYSE: ST) is a leading supplier of analog sensors used in industrial and transportation applications, best known for its dominant position in the tire pressure monitoring systems in cars.Sensatas peers and competitors include Analog Devices (NASDAQ:ADI), Texas Instruments (NASDAQ:TXN), Skyworks (NASDAQ:SWKS), NXP Semiconductors NV (NASDAQ:NXPI) and Monolithic Power Systems (NASDAQ:MPWR).
+Originally a temperature sensor control maker and a subsidiary of Texas Instruments for 60 years, Sensata Technology Holdings (NYSE: ST) is a leading supplier of analog sensors used in industrial and transportation applications, best known for its dominant position in the tire pressure monitoring systems in cars.Sensatas peers and competitors include Analog Devices (NASDAQ:ADI), Texas Instruments (NASDAQ:TXN), Skyworks (NASDAQ:SWKS), NXP Semiconductors NV (NASDAQ:NXPI) and Monolithic Power Systems (NASDAQ:MPWR).

 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Sensata Technologies's revenue growth over the last three years has been unimpressive, averaging 7.8% annually.
-And as you can see below, last year has been even less strong, with quarterly revenue growing from $934.5 million to $1.01 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Sensata Technologies's revenue growth over the last three years has been unremarkable, averaging 11.8% annually.
+This quarter, its revenue declined from $1.01 billion in the same quarter last year to $992.5 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, Sensata Technologies's inventory days came in at 87, 6 days above the five year average, suggesting that despite the recent decrease the inventory levels are still higher than what we used to see in the past.
+This quarter, Sensata Technologies's DIO came in at 92, which is 9 days above its five-year average, suggesting that the company's inventory levels are higher than what we've seen in the past.

-Sensata Technologies's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 33.5% in Q4, down 1.7 percentage points year on year.
+In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
+Sensata Technologies's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 29.2% in Q4, down 5.8 percentage points year on year.

-Sensata Technologies' gross margins have been trending down over the past year, averaging 32.6%.
-The weakness isn't great as Sensata Technologies's margins are already below other semiconductor companies as is, reflective of weakening pricing and cost controls.
+Sensata Technologies's gross margins have been trending down over the last 12 months, averaging 31.6%.
+This weakness isn't great as Sensata Technologies's margins are already far below other semiconductor companies and suggest shrinking pricing power and loose cost controls.

-Sensata Technologies reported an operating margin of 20.1% in Q4, down 1 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Sensata Technologies reported an operating margin of 18.5% in Q4, down 1.6 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 9.08% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Sensata Technologies expect earnings per share to grow 9.8% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Sensata Technologies's free cash flow came in at $185.2 million in Q4, up 58.3% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Sensata Technologies's free cash flow came in at $56.71 million in Q4, down 69.4% year on year.